a-bruhn/a-bruhn.github.io/_posts/2025-08-13-tuesday-afternoon.md

 abundance/over-load of
 empathy
 of the first kind:
-of starving kittens, of
+of all the small catastrophes, of
+hurt, and its engagements, of
-derelict children or
+starving kittens or
 whatever.
 Hyperreal fixations
 for the survival of the user base,